borchero/pyblaze/docs/index.rst

 However, engines go far beyond implementing the optimization algorithm.
 Specifically, they further provide the following features:

-- **Evaluation**: During training, validation data can be used to evaluate the generlization performance of the trained model every so often.
+- **Evaluation**: During training, validation data can be used to evaluate the generalization performance of the trained model every so often.
 Also, arbitrary metrics may be computed.

 - **Callbacks**: During training and model evaluation, callbacks serve as hooks called at specific